SupeRuier/awesome-active-learning/contents/MCAL.md

 # AL with Multi-class classification

 Multi-class problem is really common in real life.
+Each instance has one label from multiple classes (more than 2).
 In multi-class classification, conventional methods use one-vs-all and one-vs-rest methods to tackle this problem.
 Of course, several other models could handle multi-class problem naturally, such as Neural Network.
 (AL for neural networks is quite complex, so here in this section, the strategies are mostly for non-deep models.
 We have a whole section for AL in deep models [here](deep_AL.md).)